SHOWDOWN AT SHINAGAWA

 Bill Zarchy’s new book tells true stories from his long career as a director of photography, working on film and digital cinema shoots across the U.S. and all around the world—Japan, India, China, Uganda, the Philippines, New Zealand, France, Singapore, England, Taiwan, Mexico, and Brazil.

-The book is available now on Amazon as a 216-page paperback and on the Kindle Store as an e-book.
-Both versions include 21 pages of color photos.
+The book is available now on Amazon as a 216-page paperback and on the Kindle Store as an e-book, as well as from Book Passage in Corte Madera CA, and from other independent bookstores using Indiebound (see below).
+All versions include 21 pages of color photos.

 “Many of the stories found ways to brighten my day, tug at my heartstrings, or help me understand my fellow humans a bit more.
 I enjoyed the out-of-box solution the author and his co-workers stumbled into in the title story, Showdown at Shinagawa.
 They inadvertently turned a contentious and difficult client into people they cared about and wished well, regardless of how the work relationship went.
 A number of Mr. Zarchy’s tales warm my heart that way.
 I can see how much he enjoys his work, because he manages to put caring faces to logistics and deadlines that are out of whack, to clients or vendors who make his job more difficult than it needs to be, and to foreign climes and people he barely understood.
 Best of all, he takes great pride in being a helpful cog in medical improvements bigger than the film he helped make, and writes a heroic sheen onto the enterprising men and women who are trying to better the plight of communities in need.”—Bookideas.com

+Showdown at Shinagawa is funny and poignant, adding serious, silly, and sardonic perspective to Zarchy’s adventures shooting on the road.
+He and his crews overcome stupefying jetlag, deal with personal and professional challenges, and sometimes gain a deep sense of satisfaction.
+And … every day is different!
 As both a director of photography and a writer, Bill Zarchy is a natural observer and storyteller.
 In Showdown at Shinagawa, his well-crafted stories of commercial filmmaking are a unique behind-the-scenes look into the adventures and practicalities of this offbeat, time-and-money-driven world.
 It’s a one-of-a-kind combination, both a travel memoir and a film book.
-People dream of visiting faraway places and meeting exotic strangers, and travel books are one way for them to fulfill these fantasies from their living rooms.